 The Mark, Tag, and Age (MTA) Laboratory's Age Determination Unit (ADU) is the statewide groundfish and invertebrate age reading program based out of Juneau, AK.
 The ADU is responsible for providing age data support to regional commercial fisheries programs to monitor population health, assess stock size and growth, and research species life history.
 The ADU also is responsible for monitoring and improving the quality of age data through precision testing of production data and continual training of age readers.
-During 2015, the ADU received 7,442 otolith sets from central and southeast Alaska commercial and survey sampling (representing 7 groundfish species).
-The ADU distributed 12,742 ages to region managers, including data from samples received in previous years but processed in 2015.
+During 2016, the ADU received 9,784 otolith sets from central and southeast Alaska commercial and survey sampling (representing 13 groundfish species).
+The ADU produced 6,358 ages and distributed 4,835 ages to region managers, including data from samples received in previous years but processed in 2016.
 Age data quality is assessed through precision monitoring using additional, independent estimates.
 A random 30% of specimens and reads with outlying fish and otolith size-at-age are selected for precision testing (data are compared to estimated ranges from growth models; otolith measurements are described below).
 Discrepancies between precision tests and original ages are resolved through development of independent age estimates by the disputing readers.
-During 2015, quality control procedures resulted in an additional 8,592 age estimates.
+During 2016, quality control procedures resulted in an additional 3,534 age estimates.
 Personnel learn to interpret seasonal banding patterns through training with experienced age readers and independent reading of preprocessed age structures.
 Trained personnel also continue to calibrate on preprocessed structures to insure consistency of age estimates.
-Training and calibration procedures resulted in an additional 2,614 age estimates.
-Given production, quality control, and training procedures, the ADU recorded 10,803 groundfish ages.
+Training and calibration procedures resulted in an additional 1,579 age estimates.
+Given production, quality control, and training procedures, the ADU recorded 11,471 groundfish ages.

 Correlations have been found between fish length, otolith morphometrics, and age.
 The ADU collects otolith measurements and uses them to identify and resolve age estimation, specimen sequence, data entry, and species identification errors.
-During processing, otolith length, height, and weight are recorded from a minimum of one age structure per fish (18,151 otoliths in 2015, representing 14 groundfish species).
-To identify possible age estimation errors, the ADU compares fish length, otolith weight, and age to estimated fish and otolith size-at-age ranges for lingcod, yelloweye rockfish, rougheye rockfish, shortraker rockfish, and sablefish.
+During processing, otolith length, height, and weight are recorded from a minimum of one age structure per fish (17,736 otoliths in 2016, representing 16 groundfish species).
+To identify possible age estimation errors, the ADU compares fish length, otolith weight, and age to estimated fish and otolith size-at-age ranges for lingcod, yelloweye rockfish, rougheye rockfish, shortraker rockfish, shortspine thornyhead, and sablefish.
 Estimated sizes-at-age were developed from von Bertalanffy and exponential growth models, and reasonable error ranges per size were entered into a database table.
-To increase quality control efforts, the ADU recently developed estimated size-at-age ranges for central Alaska shortspine thornyhead fish length and otolith weight.
+To ensure consistency of age criteria across programs, the ADU exchanges specimens and data, attends workshops, and presents research through the Committee of Age Reading Experts (CARE; Working Group of the TSC).
+In 2016, the ADU collaborated with representatives from the Canadian Department of Fisheries and Oceans (CDFO), the Alaska Fisheries Science Center (AFSC), Northwest Fisheries Science Center (NWFSC) to update and edited portions of "The Manual on Generalized Age Determination Procedures for Groundfish" (CARE 2017).
+Specifically, we updated the section regarding age estimation of sablefish.
+Also, the ADU finalized results of three age structure exchanges among the ADU, CDFO, and the Washington